soborg/travToAnki/README.md

 The tool:
 * exports the required card info, character, keyword, notes
-* downloads associated audio
+* downloads associated audio (technically Anki does this for you)
-* fetches a stroke order gif from a third party website
+* fetches a stroke order gif from a third party website  (technically Anki does this for you)

+The tool does not:
+* access any information you do not already have full access to.

+Please do not:
+* be a jerk and publish the extracted cards anywhere.

 # Limitations